zulfiqar313/react_application_with_accessibility-standards/readme.md

-# This is the implementation of the following case for Everyday.
+# This is the implementation of the following usecase.

 ![Case_Everyday (1)_page-0001](https://github.com/zulfiqar313/case_everyday/assets/69974518/6dfe66a6-9e67-4450-a3ee-9fe140e93784)